erickbarroso/fewd-jan21/README.md

-This is my first GitHub repository.
+This is my first project in a GitHub repository.